At ten years old, I understood the importance of Jesus’ words in Matthew 28:18–20, when he said to His disciples,

-Yet, ten years later, as a college student living in a fast-paced, achievement-driven environment, it can be easy to forget about the mission to which the people of God have been called.
+Yet, ten years later, I am a college student living in a fast-paced, achievement-driven environment.
+It can be easy to forget about the mission to which the people of God have been called.
 While many of us who grew up in the church can rattle off the words of the Great Commission, obedience to it is often absent from our lives.

-Many of the distractions in our lives begin as a well-meaning pursuit of a career, family, and relationships, but over time the zeal that many of us once had for the nations dissipates.
+Many of the distractions in our lives begin as a well-meaning pursuit of a career, family, and relationships.
+Over time, the zeal for the nations dissipates.
 In order to cultivate a heart for the nations, we must fight against the grain of our culture.

 One particular temptation is the urge to drift towards the comforts of cultural tribalism, which The New Yorker defined as “blind allegiances and huge passions of partisan affiliation.”
 We must be wary of having a “blind allegiance” to our tribe, and we should never be driven simply by what our culture dictates is important.
 Instead, we need to fix our eyes on the scene presented in Revelation 7:9:

 After this I looked, and behold, a great multitude that no one could number, from every nation, from all tribes and peoples and languages, standing before the throne and before the Lamb, clothed in white robes, with palm branches in their hands.

 What a beautiful picture of eternity.
 No matter how broken the current political or socio-economic climate seems to be, this vision of a diverse people from all tribes, peoples, and languages standing before the throne should capture our attention.